-StartupBootCamp offers incubator programs for IoT(Internet of Things), Fintech, InsurTech, and Food technology business.
-It is a great incubator program for a multi vendor online marketplace platform that is rapidly growing as it conducts an incubation every three months.
+StartupBootCamp offers incubator programs for IoT(Internet of Things), Fintech, InsurTech, and Food technology businesses.
+It is a great incubator program for a multi-vendor online marketplace platform that is rapidly growing as it conducts an incubation every three months.
 It offers around €15,000 of funding for a 6-8% share of your business and six months of a free collaborative workspace.

-From VCs to angel investors, and even the incubation programs, one thing that can help you attract funds easily—right business model.
+From VCs to angel investors, and even the incubation programs, one thing that can help you attract funds easily—the right business model.
 If the business model for your online marketplace platform is strong, then investors will always be interested to earn more profits.

 It is also essential to gauge the amount of intervention an investor will make because that can change the very solution for which you will build a marketplace.
 So, now that you are ready to attract some investors, and raise funds, start your journey towards success!
 Sign up for Yelo’s free trial today.